-There are more than 2 million active businesses in Australia, and in recent years the Transport, Postal and Warehousing industry has experienced the biggest and fastest growth.
+There are more than 2 million active businesses in Australia, and in recent years the Transport, Postal and Warehousing industry have experienced the biggest and fastest growth.
 This means an intense competition from both existing players and new entrants in the field.

 To stay competitive and profitable, the logistics and warehouse businesses seem to have already exhausted every option.
 They have already applied lean and agile operations, even included data science and artificial intelligence in their arsenal.
 They have also aimed for a zero-accident workplace that has drastically improved employee productivity and morale.
 However, the industry continues to evolve non-stop and what the businesses have now may still not be enough to survive and thrive.